igor-makarov/xcake/docs/Cakefile.md

 ### Build Settings Shortcuts

-Xcake also provides some shortcuts for some more common build settings.
+Xcake also provides some shortcuts for some common build settings.

 #### Supported Devices